NascHQ/dsw/readme.md

 ## Advantages

 - Use of variables
+- Different strategies (offline-first, online-first or fastest)
+- Easy-to-set rules for 404 pages, redirects, cache or use indexedDB or outpus
 - Decision over cache naming and versioning for each matching request
 - Many named rules (for future debugging tooling...I imagine we can have a lighthouse-like page for debugging your service workers and your rules)
 - Support for indexedDB (under development)